North Carolina Central University School of Law: Rankings

+In 2025, the school was ranked 178-195th out of 195 schools (the lowest bracket) by U.S. News & World Report.

 Employment

 According to NC Central's official 2018 ABA-required disclosures, 37.9% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
 NCCU's Law School Transparency under-employment score is 31.8%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.